 - Utilize a variety of reading materials to help students gain a greater understanding of subject content

 - Record reading in daily log

-- Consume, critique, and produce a variety of writing genres (reading responses, narratives, essays, summaries, personal narratives)
+- Consume, critique, and produce a variety of writing genres (reading responses, narratives, essays, persuasive writing pieces, summaries, personal narratives)

 - Work with word patterns

 - Explore concepts related to Mindset, Scientific Method, Deer Deer Everywhere, Got Water, Toys

 The fifth grade program stresses the geographic, economic, and social/cultural understandings related to the Western Hemisphere, including the US, Canada, Mexico, Central, and South America.
 We will also build on and reinforce historic and political information about the United States.

 - Develop greater familiarity with numbers, decimals, fractions and their values